Skip to content

 Build a GMAT study schedule for your exam date.

 Enter your exam date + weekly study hours and get a week-by-week plan.
-Optional: paste in rough section accuracies (from a mock or the free diagnostic) and the schedule re-prioritises around your weakest section.
+Optional: paste in rough section accuracies (from a mock or an official mba.com practice exam) and the schedule re-prioritises around your weakest section.

 Typical working professional: 7.5 (90 min/day × 5 days/wk).